 The salaried Secretary General manages the organization’s General Secretariat.
 He is responsible for the operational management activities in line with the financial plan and the annual budget.
-The presidents of the Board of Directors nominate the Secretary General and his deputy.
+The presidents of the Board of Directors nominate the Secretary General.
 The Secretary General is responsible for preparing meetings of the Board, and takes an advisory part in these meetings.
 The management of Malteser International presently consists of:

 The current membership of Malteser International consists of 27 National Associations and Priories of the Order of Malta, who actively support the organization within their jurisdictions.
 Currently, both regional branches in Europe and the Americas serve as associate members.
 Their representatives, together with the Board of Directors, the Grand Hospitaller of the Order of Malta, the Chaplain, the Secretary General and the Vice-Secretary General form the General Assembly: the organization’s highest decision-making body.
 The General Assembly is responsible for electing and discharging the Board of Directors, accepting the annual accounts, ordering financial audits as well as passing amendments to the by-laws.
 The President convokes the General Assembly once a year.
 The following associations and priories of the Order of Malta are presently members of Malteser International: